I-Team: Stray dogs that died at Cuyahoga County Animal Shelter came from city kennel

 The county shelter has been closed since Tuesday.
 Shelter officials are still trying to decide when they may reopen.

-Dan Williams, spokesman for the City of Cleveland, said they have done extra cleaning at the kennel and in all the vehicles since they learned of the dogs dying.
+Dan Williams, spokesman for the city of Cleveland, said they have done extra cleaning at the kennel and in all the vehicles since they learned of the dogs dying.

 He said none of the other dogs at the city kennel have gotten sick.